Vahor/next-broken-links/examples/static-export/README.md

 # Static Export

-This example shows how to use `next-broken-links` with `next export`.
+This example shows how to use `next-broken-links` with `output: "export"`.

 ## Running the example